ship-it-afk/win11fix/README.md

 ---

+## 🛑 IMPORTANT: PLEASE READ
+By using this software, you agree to the following:

+NO LIABILITY: I am a developer sharing my work for free.
+In no event shall I (the author) be held liable for any damages, lawsuits, or "broken" computers / android phone resulting from the use of this tool.

+USE AT YOUR OWN RISK: This tool interacts with Windows 11 system settings / Android system settings.
+It is provided "AS IS" without any warranty.
+If your computer / android phone hangs, crashes, or loses data, that is your responsibility.

+NO GUARANTEE: I do not guarantee that these fixes will work for every computer / android phone or that they are 100% safe for your specific setup.

+IF YOU **DO NOT AGREE** TO THESE TERMS, **DO NOT USE THIS TOOL**.

 ## ⚠️ Disclaimer
 **Use this tool at your own risk.** Win11Fix is provided **"AS IS"** without any warranty of any kind.
 Modifying system settings can be risky.
 The author is not responsible for any:
 * System crashes or "hanging" laptops.